yalmip/yalmip.github.io/_posts/commands/2016-09-17-kullbackleibler.md

 ### Comments

-[kullbackleibler] is implemented using the [evaluation-based nonlinear operators] framework, unless [SCS] or [ECOS] is used and the exponential cone property is used.
+[kullbackleibler] is implemented using the [evaluation-based nonlinear operators] framework, unless [SCS] or [ECOS] is used and an exponential cone representation is used.